Hugo Erich Meyer von Klinggräff

 Hugo Erich Meyer von Klinggräff (7 June 1820 in Klein Watkowitz, Stuhm – 3 April 1902 in Paleschken, Stuhm) was a German botanist, who was a specialist in bryophytes.

+Biography

+Hugo Erich Meyer von Klinggräff was born into the Klinggräff family, noble family from Thuringia.
 He was the brother of botanist Carl Julius Meyer von Klinggräff, with whom he often collaborated.

 In 1826, he moved with his parents to a homestead located not far from Agram, Croatia.
 He later studied at the University of Königsberg, receiving his doctorate in 1846.
 Following graduation, he returned to Croatia, where he botanized in areas along the Adriatic Sea and islands within the Gulf of Quarnero.
 During this time period, he collaborated with other botanists, that included Mutius von Tommasini.
 In 1852 he acquired an estate in Wiszniewo bei Lobau, Province of Prussia.